Deadly Train Collision In Egypt Was Caused By Unidentified Persons - Egyptian Railways - UrduPoint

 "A technical commission was formed to establish the causes of the incident," the Egyptian National Railways went on to say.

-Effort is being made to to restore traffic on a section of the railway.
+Effort is being made to restore traffic on a section of the railway.

+Later in the day, Egyptian President Abdel Fattah Al-Sisi stated in his official Twitter that all those responsible for the train collision in Sohag will be immediately brought to justice.

+"Everyone whose negligence, or corruption, or both, led to this terrible incident, will receive harsh punishment.
+There will be no exceptions and no delays," he tweeted.